yanivkalfa/react-nav-bar/README.md

 React Navigation Bar
 =========================

-Can be used to create highly customizable navigation bar for your react project.
+Can be used to create customizable navigation bar for your react project.

 ##Examples: